 The world is full of natural and surreal sights that will take your breath away.
-From stunning waterfalls, colourful rock formations and wondrous caves, these are some beautiful natural places in the world you absolutely must-see (and we’re sure you will be able to soon).
-So many beautiful places to see, so little time!
+From stunning waterfalls, colourful rock formations and wondrous caves, these are some beautiful natural places in the world you absolutely must see (and we’re sure you will be able to soon).
+So many beautiful places to see, and so little time!

 Also Read: 44 Of The Most Beautiful Places In The UK

 Here Are Some Beautiful Natural Places In The World You Can Plan To Visit (Once The World Goes Back To Normal)

 These beaches may look like the stars have fallen, but the light is actually generated by bioluminescent phytoplankton.
 When they’re washed ashore by the tides, their chemical energy becomes light energy creating this breathtaking sight.
 The most famous location to see this is on the Sea of Stars Beach on the Raa Atoll in the Maldives.
 This is one of the most well-known beautiful natural places in the world.

 Where to see: the Maldives, Thailand, Puerto Rico and Japan

 This amazing sea cave full of basalt columns is located on the uninhabited island of Staffa.
 The columns form hexagonal pillars that create a walkway so visitors can explore the cave.
 It was the source of many ancient Irish and Scottish Celtic legends.
 The cave has been a popular tourist destination since Victorian times and has inspired many artists.

 Where to see: the island of Staffa, Inner Hebrides of Scotland

 3See The Massive Pit Of Fire At The Darvaza Gas Crater

 Often called the ‘Door-to-Hell,’ this gaseous crater is located in the arid Karakum Desert of Turkmenistan.
 It was set on fire by geologists in 1971 to prevent the spread of its methane gas, and it has been burning ever since.